Your 26-Week-Old Baby – Development, Milestones & Care

 Sleeping

-While some 26-week-old babies sleep for longer durations, there are others who may not be so lucky.
-Disturbed sleep could be due to a host of factors such as teething and night feedings.
-Please note that breastfeeding your infant during night time at least once is very much within the realm of possibility.
-Studies have shown that at least 78% babies still get up at night during this time.
+While some 26-week-old babies sleep for longer durations, others may not be so lucky.
+Disturbed sleep could be due to factors such as teething and night feedings.
+Breastfeeding your infant at least once during nighttime is within the realm of possibility.
+Studies have shown that at least 78% of babies still get up at night during this time.

 [Also Read: 6 Months Old Baby Sleep]